keeto/expectacle/README.md

 #### `toHaveMethod(name)`

-Checks whether the expected value has a method (i.e., function member) with a name corresponding to the passed argument.
+Checks whether the actual value has a method (i.e., function member) with a name corresponding to the passed argument.

 #### `toHaveOwnMember(name)`